 The intent of this credit is to provide occupants a connection to outdoors through daylight and views from regularly occupied spaces.
 This reinforces circadian rhythms and reduces the use of electrical lighting by introducing daylight into the space.
 This can be done by providing manual or automatic (with manual override) glare control devices (such as Venetian blinds or adjustable louvers) for all regularly occupied spaces.

-To qualify for these points, simulation or measurements are accepted and there are 3 methods LEED accepts (click here for a resource article about them all):
+To qualify for these points, simulation or measurements are accepted and there are three methods LEED accepts (click here for a resource article):

 The intent of this credit is to provide quality views and giving occupants a connection to the outdoor natural environment.
 This can be done by providing vision glazing for 75% of floor area.
 “Vision glazing” is windows, or the portion of larger windows, that provide a connection to the outdoors.
 These are typically vertical windows between 2.5 ft and 7.5 ft above the floor.
 Also known as View Windows and not to be confused with Daylight Windows – windows designed to provide interior illumination and located above eye height (7.5 ft), or the portion of a window more than 7.5 ft above the floor.